ConservationMetrics/gc-deploy/auth0/README.md

 *  If you need to create a new Google Cloud Platform (GCP) OAuth 2.0 Client:
    * Create a project on GCP.
    * Navigage to "Clients", and create a Client for a web application.
+* If you already have a GCP OAuth 2.0 Client, then you can add the authorized JavaScript origin and redirect URI for your new tenant (per the formats above).
+   * You can find your client by navigating to **APIS & Services** -> **OAuth consent screen** -> **Clients**.
 * Add the following settings:
      * Authorized JavaScript origins:
 `https://{tenant}.us.auth0.com`
      * Authorized redirect URIs:
 `https://{tenant}.us.auth0.com/login/callback`
- * If you already have a GCP OAuth 2.0 Client, then you can add the authorized JavaScript origin and redirect URI for your new tenant (per the formats above).
 * Copy down the Client ID and Secret for your client.

 ## Tenant configuration

 1. In **Settings**, select “Production” as the Environment Tag.
 2. In **Actions**, configure a Login Flow Action to handle user approval.
 (See [ User Approval Flow](#user-approval-flow) below.)
-4. In **Authentication / Database**, ensure Sign Ups are enabled (enabled by default).
+4. In **Authentication / Database**, ensure Sign Ups are enabled (they should be enabled by default).
 5. In **Authentication / Social**, enable google-oauth2 under Social Connections.
 You will need to provide a Client ID and Secret (see [GCP OAuth client configuration](#gcp-oauth-client-configuration)).

 1. In **Applications**, create a separate Regular Web Application for each tool (e.g., Superset, GC-Explorer).
 Add appropriate production domain values under Callback URLs, Web Origins, and CORS.